About Our School

 Claire Swick

-Claire Swick is trained as an Upper and Lower Elementary guide, but has spent most of her career with children ages 6-9.
-Claire has her Masters in Montessori Education from Xavier University and has taught as an adjunct professor in their program.
-She loves the outdoors and tries to get out every day with her kids.
-Claire’s passion for the outdoors and vocation as a Montessori educator has lead her to our school
+Claire Swick is celebrating a decade of being a Montessori educator as she joins us at Trout Lily.
+She is trained as an Upper and Lower Elementary guide, but has spent most of her career with children ages 6-9.
+Claire has her Masters in Montessori Education from Xavier University and she taught as an adjunct professor in their program this past year.
+She loves the outdoors and dedicates a week every summer to hiking a section of the Appalachian Trail.
+You will also find her kayaking, climbing and trail running on the weekends.
+Claire’s passion for the outdoors and vocation as a Montessori educator has led her to our learning community.

 Ananda Nash-Viles

 Ananda Nash Viles has been teaching young children for over twenty-five years and holds a bachelor's degree in Early Childhood Education, (PreK-3rd grade) from Ohio University.
 Her deep connection with the natural world has influenced her teaching career as an outdoor educator and classroom teacher.
-After discovering this learning community for her daughter, Willow, serving as a substitute for two consecutive maternity leaves, and falling in love with Montessori educations, Ananda has joined the teaching team full time and dedicated herself to furthering her education in nature-based Montessori training.
+After discovering this learning community for her daughter 7 Willow, serving as a double term maternity leave substitute, and falling in love with Montessori Education, Ananda has joined the teaching team full time and dedicated herself to furthering her education in nature based Montessori training.
 Exploring the wonders of the natural world is one of her greatest joys and she is excited to bring her passion and her experience to the children.

 Erin Lockridge

 Erin has nurtured a love for the outdoors since she was a child and now finds great joy sharing this love with others.
-After earning a Bachelor's Degree at Hope College in Holland Michigan, and studying theology at Regent College in British Columbia, she moved home to Illinois, where she fell in love with the prairie and began teaching nature education to children while earning a Naturalist Certification from the Morton Arboretum.
+She has taught nature education for many years, ever since she earned a Naturalist Certification at the Morton Arboretum in Lisle, Illinois.
 When she moved to Cincinnati, in 2011, she started Norwood Grows, which was a series of programs that taught garden, culinary, art, and nature-based skills to the children and teens of Norwood.
-She and her husband, Robert, have farmed city land since 2011, growing food for their pay-as-you-can restaurant, which serves breakfast right down the street from Trout Lily.
-A foundational aspect of Erin's teaching is to introduce to the children a sense of "home," by getting to know and love the plants, animals, and people of their neighborhood.
+She and her husband, Robert, also ran Moriah Pie for 8 years, a pay-as-you-can pizza restaurant that used only the food they grew in gardens around the neighborhood.
+In 2020, they closed Moriah Pie and later reopened For the Life of the World Cafe, which now serves breakfast right across the street from Trout Lily.
+They love taking the gifts of our neighborhood (plants, animals, food) and offering it to friends and neighbors in a way that connects them to this place and to each other.

 .png)